Setting up a proper serverless development workflow

 stackery local CLI commands.
 For build & deploy, you can read about how Stackery models serverless deployments and provides configurable strategies in our docs.

 The best practices around serverless development workflows are becoming increasingly clear to the engineers who have pioneered serverless techniques.
 Once serverless developers “on the ground” learn and adopt them, they’ll benefit from more focused building, accelerated production, and a better quality of life.

 Want to see these workflow-bettering practices in action?
-Join us for one of our upcoming serverless development livestreams every Wednesdays at 10 AM PDT.
+Join us for one of our upcoming serverless development livestreams on Twitch every Wednesdays at 2PM PT.
 Between our stellar serverless team-members and occasional guest-hosts, we’ll tackle your toughest development challenges/questions and show you Stackery in action!
-Register for the livestream.
+Follow us on Twitch to see all updates!